richard-do/SudokuSolver/README.md

 To run on cslinux:

-python2 SudokuSolver.py target_puzzle.txt Algorithm
+python SudokuSolver.py target_puzzle.txt Algorithm

-eg. python2 SudokuSolver.py puzzle1.txt BF
+eg. python SudokuSolver.py puzzle1.txt BF
-python2 SudokuSolver.py puzzle2.txt FC-MRV
+python SudokuSolver.py puzzle2.txt FC-MRV
-python2 SudokuSolver.py puzzle3.txt BT
+python SudokuSolver.py puzzle3.txt BT

 BF = Brute Force
 FC-MRV = Forward Checking (Minimum remaining values) BT = Backtrack

 - .txt may not be needed for filename
-- may need to replace python2 with path if environmental variable is not set up
+- may need to replace python with path if environmental variable is not set up
+- may not work on versions below python 2.0

 ## Formatting target_puzzle